Proximus design system

 Types

 Message boxes are intended to inform users about events in the pages.
-Depending on the type of message, there are 5 type of messages:
+Depending on the type of message, there are 2 categories of messages:

 Displayed to give a direct feedback to the user when ordering or activating something.
 This type of message is also used for a congratulations message, when the user's action triggers something positive or additional than the initial request.
 Congratulation message offers a neat solution to trigger some surprise and delight.